ibm-cloud-docs/vpc/bare_metal_server_faq.md

 {: #faq-bare-metal-1}
 {: faq}

 Currently, only VMware ESXi 7.0 is supported.
-Support for RHEL, Windows, Linux, and custom images is coming soon.
+Support for RHEL, Windows, Linux, and custom image support is planned.

 ## What storage options are available?
 {: #faq-bare-metal-2}
 {: faq}

-For the beta version, you have two storage options that include secondary local NVMe drives:
+VPC Block Storage is not supported.
+VPC File Storage is compatible when it becomes generally available.
+Two storage options are available that include secondary local NVMe drives.

-* The `bx2d-metal-192x768` profile provides mirrored 960 GB SATA M.2 drives as boot storage only.
+* The `bx2-metal-192x768` profile provides mirrored 960 GB SATA M.2 drives as boot storage only.
 * The `bx2d-metal-192x768` profile provides mirrored 960 GB SATA M.2 drives as boot storage and 16 3.2 TB U.2 NVMe SSDs as secondary local storage to support vSAN, or user-managed RAID.

 ## What is required to set up my Bare Metal Servers for VPC?